jhtran/stackjump_skeleton/README.md

 Feel free to create your own skeleton!

 ## Essential Files
+NOTE the only following file absolutely required to exist in your directory skeleton is 'preseed.cfg' (in the dir root and spelled exactly as such).
+If your skeleton doesn't have the other files, they will automatically be created and injected by stackjump using default values.

 	# if u don't pass a preseed on the cmd line it needs to be here named as such
 	stackjump_skeleton/preseed.cfg
 	# This will run the first time the OS boots and not anytime after